Peter-Schorn/SpotifyAPI/README.md

 The documentation for each endpoint lists the [authorization scopes][5] that are required.
 You can always authorize your application again for different scopes, if necessary.
 However, this is not an additive process.
 You must specify all the scopes that you need each time you create the authorization URL.

-If you are creating an iOS app, then you can use `UIApplication.shared.open(authorizationURL)` to open the URL in the browser.
-The user will then be asked to login to their Spotify account and approve your application.
+You can decide how to open the URL.
+If you are creating an iOS app, the simplest method is to use `UIApplication.shared.open(authorizationURL)` to open the URL in the browser.

 After the user either approves or denies authorization for your app, Spotify will redirect to the redirect URI that you specified when making the authorization URL with query parameters appended to it.
 Pass this url into [requestAccessAndRefreshTokens(redirectURIWithQuery:state:)][7] to request the access and refresh tokens:
 ```swift